ysa134/torii/README.md

 window.ENV['torii'] = {
   sessionServiceName: 'session', // a 'session' property will be injected on routes and controllers

-  // ... additional configuration for endpoints, etc };
+  // ... additional configuration for providers, etc };
 ```